timothyas/xesn/paper.md

 that is, there is a single grid cell overlap in $x$ and $y$, but no overlap in the vertical.

-The ESN parallelization is achieved by assigning individual ESNs to each groups.
+The ESN parallelization is achieved by assigning individual ESNs to each group.
 That is, we generate the sets
 $\{\mathbf{u}_k \subset \mathbf{u} | k = \{1, 2, ..., N_g\}\}$,
 where each local input vector $\mathbf{u}_k$ includes the overlap region